How to Develop Your Employees

 19. Have an Employee Interview a Job Candidate With You

 Interviewing is a key managerial skill to have and something that takes a lot of practice to do well.
 From time to time, bring an employee into the room with you for a phone screen or an in-person interview and let them ask questions of their own.
 It will not only give them a chance to learn how you conduct an interview and the types of questions you ask, but it gives them a chance to evaluate the candidate with you after the interview.
-Further, it gives you an opportunity to give them any feedback to help them improve those oh-so-important interview skills.
+Finally, it offers you an opportunity to give them any feedback to help them improve those oh-so-important interview skills.

 20. Work Through A Translator